BorisNaum/CrossChain-Bridge/README.md

 for the swap server, `SignGroups` is needed for dcrm signing.

 Notice:
-If in test enviroment you may run more than one program of swap servers on one machine, Please specify `different log file name` to clarify the outputs.
+If in test environment you may run more than one program of swap servers on one machine, Please specify `different log file name` to clarify the outputs.
-And please specify `different config files` for each server, and assgin `KeystoreFile`, `PasswordFile` and `RPCAddress` etc. separatly.
+And please specify `different config files` for each server, and assign `KeystoreFile`, `PasswordFile` and `RPCAddress` etc. separately.

 ## Modify token pair config files